gbedwell/gbedwell.github.io/_posts/2023-08-01-ship_packages.md

 <code>packageDescription()</code> to retrieve package information about
 the packages installed in a given library.
-The information retrieved includes package name, path, version, dependencies, imports, R build version, and location (e.g., CRAN, Bioconductor, GitHub, etc.).
+The information retrieved includes package name, path, version, dependencies, imports, R build version, and repository (e.g., CRAN, Bioconductor, GitHub, etc.).

 Τhe default behavior of <code>address_packages()</code> is to write information about the <i>current</i> library (i.e., <i>before